Being evicted from social rented housing

 Social rented housing is housing provided by councils, housing associations and housing co-ops.

-They have to follow special legal procedures to evict tenants.
+They have to follow legal procedures to evict tenants.
 This section explains these procedures and what you may be able to do to prevent the eviction.
-It also explains your rights if you are facing eviction from temporary homeless accommodation.

 If your landlord wants to evict you, they have to provide a reason or ground.
-This page lists the reasons that can be used by councils.
-Depending on the reason, you may be offered alternative accommodation.
+This page explains the grounds that can be used by social landlords.

-Your landlord can end your tenancy if you don't tell them you're leaving.
-Abandonment procedures are different from steps to evict you.
+Your landlord can end your tenancy if you don't tell them you are not occupying it.
+Abandonment procedures can only be used in very specific circumstances.
 Find out what you can do.